SR-22 Insurance in Texas: Requirements and Overview

 Texas law requires all drivers to demonstrate financial responsibility.
 For most drivers, maintaining standard auto insurance satisfies this requirement without additional oversight.
 However, when certain violations occur, the state requires enhanced verification.
 The SR-22 filing creates a direct reporting relationship between the insurance company and the DPS to ensure continuous coverage is maintained.

-If coverage lapses, the insurer must notify the state.
+If coverage lapses for any reason, the insurer is legally required to notify the state immediately.
 This monitoring function distinguishes SR-22 filings from ordinary insurance arrangements and is the core reason the requirement exists.
+For a complete explanation of how the filing works, see What Is an SR-22 in Texas?

 Why Drivers Are Required to File an SR-22

-Texas imposes SR-22 requirements when a driver’s history indicates elevated risk or failure to comply with insurance laws.
-The requirement is not automatic for all violations and depends on the nature of the offense and the driver’s record.
+Texas imposes SR-22 requirements when a driver’s history indicates elevated risk or failure to comply with state insurance laws.
+The requirement is not automatic for all violations — it depends on the nature of the offense and the driver’s record.

 Common situations that may lead to an SR-22 requirement include: